next-exp/sw-docs/docs/source/irene.rst

 The calibration constants are measured regularly while the detector is in operation.
 The calibration constants are fetched from the database automatically and indexed by run number.

 The calibration step is rather simple.
-The CWF of each PMT and the baseline-subtracted waveform of each SiPM are scaled up according to their corresponding calibration constants.
-The resulting set of waveforms are sometimes called CCWFs (calibrated corrected waveforms).
+The **CWF** of each PMT and the baseline-subtracted waveform of each SiPM are scaled up according to their corresponding calibration constants.
+The resulting set of waveforms are sometimes called **CCWF**s (*Calibrated Corrected Waveforms*).

 .. _Peak finding and matching of PMT and SiPM signals: